 “All at once, I found myself borne onward with great velocity by a torrent, which burst upon me so suddenly as almost to deprive me of breath.
 A roar, as of falling buildings at a distance, and suffocating fumes, were in my ears and nostrils.
 I was rescued with great difficulty, by the people who immediately collected around me, and from whom I learned the nature of the disaster which had befallen me.
 An immense vat belonging to a brew house situated in Banbury-street, Saint Giles, and containing four or five thousand barrels of strong beer, had suddenly burst and swept every thing before it.
 Whole dwellings were literally riddled by the flood — numbers were killed, — and from among the crowds which filled the narrow passages in every direction came the groans of sufferers.”

-After the flood, a court case ensued against the brewery for negligence.
+After the London beer flood, a court case ensued against the brewery for negligence.
 The impaneled jury was sworn in before they visited the “dead-house” where five dead victims had been taken.
 They also went to the scene of the accident, and then traveled to three homes where the three remaining bodies were laid out.
 When testimony began, Crick was the first witness to be called.
-Another witness was Hawes whose testimony was summarized by one newspaper:
+Another witness was Hawes whose testimony was summarized in the following fashion:

 “About half-past five o’clock on Monday evening, witness was in his tap-room, when he heard the crash; the back part of his house was beaten in, and every thing in his cellar destroyed; the cellar and tap room filled with beer, so that it was pouring across street into the areas on the opposite side; the deceased Elenor Cooper, his servant, was in the yard washing pots at the time … she was buried under the ruins, from whence she was dug out about 20 minutes past eight o’clock; she was found standing by the water butt; Surgeon Ogle attended to render medical assistance, but she was quite dead.”